genpguides/genp-reddit-backup/index.md

 &gt; **Mac:** Go to [r/AdobeZii](https://www.reddit.com/r/AdobeZii) or use [Cmacked](https://cmacked.com/)

-&gt; Linux, AtlasOS or anyother OS.
+&gt; Linux, AtlasOS or any other OS.

 ### **Regarding plugins, addon's or MacOS**